chbrown/sv/README.md

     });

     // if you write set 'peek' to more rows than you have in your data,
-    // you'll need to call stringifier end so that the get flushed. stringifier.end();
+    // you'll need to call stringifier end so that they get flushed. stringifier.end();

 * N.b.: If you pipe a buffer or (i.e., with a stringifier) into a parser, the